h-yung/authportal/README.md

 Vanilla CSS, because I find it easier to explore visual directions this way.

+## Approach / design decisions
+- Rather than let users edit their to-dos, this app will prioritize the satisfaction of crossing things out on a list.
+Users can currently mark items incomplete again but timestamps will track completion only.
+- Rather than a "productivity" app, even as more functionality is built out, this will tend towards more of an "idle app" focused on a narrow feature set.
+  - User-generated content will remain text/copy focused in general, which also preserves the overall aesthetic.

 ## Current features
 - Highlights completed tasks marked shareable to public by members.
 - Provides clean and consistent navigation customized based on current view in the app.